-Depart from Miami, USA, for Havana, Cuba on Tuesday evening (6:30pm).
-Your Rustic Pathways staff will greet you upon arrival and take you to the Hotel Copacabana for an introduction and to get some sleep before your real Cuban adventure begins.
+Depart from Miami, USA, for Havana, Cuba on Tuesday evening (7:00pm).
+Your Rustic Pathways staff will greet you upon arrival and take you to a privately owned B&B for an introduction and to get some sleep before your real Cuban adventure begins.

 At night, lose yourself to the rhythm of salsa and son as you listen to a live music performance at the Casa de la Música.